You’ve decided you’re going to offer your people an employee stipend. Awesome news!

 - Typical Uses: Books, online courses, conferences, events, coaching

-Note: Since “traditional” in-person events/conferences are no longer applicable, many employees seek other ways to use these funds.
+Note: Since “traditional” in-person events/conferences are no longer applicable, many employees seek other ways to use their Learning & Development funds.
 Encourage your team to be creative when thinking about how to develop their skills further!

 The length, amount, and categories are suggestions.
 Compt’s stipends are fully customizable, so you can always change these settings based on your preference!

 If you want to see examples from leading organizations, here’s another list for you with 63 employee stipend examples.